AnnaMogilevskiy/TripleTen_projects/AtliQ Hardware Financial Analysis/README.md

 # Project - AtliQ Hardware Financial Analysis

-This is the final project I worked on in the TripleTen Data Science program.
+This is the final project I worked on in the TripleTen Data Analytics program.
 This project was the most independent project I've worked on and I loved it.

 ### AtliQ Hardware sales